-Therefore, the regenerated person, the believer, is a purchased possession and is owned by God.
+Therefore, the believer, is a purchased possession and is owned by God.
 The believer is not his own.

 God wants to bless believers and so they should look at temptations to leave the will of God as potential enemies to their spiritual growth.
 These tests must be faced squarely, and there should be no yielding to sin.